Meeting policies and meeting expiration in Microsoft Teams

 Changes to meeting expiration

 Automatic meeting expiration is a lightweight housekeeping mechanism to reduce storage clutter created by older TMRs.
-On average, across all customers, 99% of TMRs aren't watched after 60 days.
+On average, across all customers, 96% of TMRs aren't watched after 60 days and 99% aren't watched after 110 days.
 We believe nearly all customers will benefit from the reduced storage load on their tenant by removing recordings that likely won't be watched again after 60 days.
 It's our goal to provide as clean an experience as possible for all customers by default.

 Use meeting expiration to limit the OneDrive or SharePoint for cloud storage consumption driven by Teams meeting records.
 A typical meeting recording consumes around 400 MB per hour of recording.